Bound entangled Bell diagonal states of unequal local dimensions, and their witnesses: SSC witnesses for Bell diagonal states of unequal local dimension

 We now turn to the numerical optimization described in Section~\ref{sec:sscwitnessfornon} and apply the procedure to the state $\ket{\phi^{00}}$ in local dimensions $2\times 3$ (see definition in Eq.~\eqref{eq:bell00}).
 For suitable parameter values of $x$ and $y$, the numerical optimization yields entanglement witnesses detecting the state whenever we allow for $\ell\ge 3$ local measurements in the Heisenberg-Weyl basis (as well as the trivial one of $\one_A\otimes \one_B$).
 In Fig.~\ref{fig:numWitn}, we visualize the required number of measurements depending on $x$ and $y$.
 The graph shows that we indeed have

 Furthermore, for the analyzed state $\ket{\psi^{00}}$ in local dimensions $2\times 3$, it holds that $[0,2]\times[0,2]\subset\mathcal P$.
 Therefore, all parameter values depicted in Fig.~\ref{fig:numWitn} admit witnesses that can detect the state whenever we allow for sufficiently many local measurements.
 A peculiar feature is the vertical line at $x=1$.
 It is caused by the fact that we select measurements corresponding to the $\ell$ largest entries of the correlation matrix after scaling it, i.e., of $D_x C D_y$.
+For the given state, the absolute values of the entries of this matrix are given by

+While the value of $y$ only affects the trivial entry corresponding to the identity, the value of $x$ has an effect on which of the entries are largest, with a transition at $x=1$.